Can the latent signatures of quantum superposition be detected through correlation harvesting?: RESULTS

 When a pair of UDW detectors individually couple to the quantum field, their initial state, together with the field, forms a product state.
 Following their interaction, correlations between the detectors emerge, attributable either to direct field-mediated communication or to correlations swapping from the vacuum, particularly when the detectors are spacelike separated, precluding direct communication due to causality constraints.

 \begin{widetext}

 \end{widetext}

-However, it has been previously demonstrated \cite{Tjoa:2021roz} that for two pointlike UDW detectors employing a Gaussian switching function for their interaction, spacelike separation is unattainable, rendering it impossible to unambiguously attribute the generated entanglement solely to vacuum swapping.
-Consistent with \cite{Martin-Martinez:2015qwa}, we do not emphasize the specific origin of entanglement and thus adopt a parameter regime compatible with that employed in the prior study.
 We now consider harvested entanglement in the case of the detectors subjected to the superposition of spacetime when the detectors A and B are located at fixed values $r_A$ and $r_B$ of the BTZ radial coordinate $r$.
-The transition probabilities $P_A$ and $P_B$, as well as the matrix element $\mathcal{M}$, may be derived numerically using (\ref{pd}) and (\ref{x}), after which the concurrence given by (\ref{concu}) can be easily assessed for the generation of entanglement between the detectors.
+The transition probabilities $P_A$ and $P_B$, as well as the matrix element $\mathcal{M}$, may be obtained numerically using (\ref{pd}) and (\ref{x}), after which the concurrence given by (\ref{concu}) can be easily assessed for the generation of entanglement between the detectors.

-In Fig. \ref{fig2}, the amount of obtained entanglement is plotted as a function of the mass of the black hole $M_2$.
-Here, we show that quantum signatures can also be observed through the entanglement harvesting process, which corroborates the results of \cite{Foo:2021exb} for the mass ratio $\sqrt{M_2/M_1}=1/n$.
+In Fig. \ref{fig2}, the amount of obtained entanglement is plotted as a function of $\sqrt{M_2/M_1}$.
+Here, we show that quantum signatures can also be observed through the entanglement harvesting process, which corroborates the results of \cite{Foo:2021exb}.
 Furthermore, the amplitude of the oscillation decreases in the limit of $\sqrt{M_2/M_1}\ll1$ or $\sqrt{M_2/M_1}\gg1$ due to the decay of the correlation term $P_{D}^{M_{1}M_{2}}$.

 It is noteworthy that the amount of entanglement harvested is always greater in the superposed spacetime compared to single spacetime.
-This behavior is intuitively anticipated; the quantum field mode interference in superposed spacetimes markedly enhances entanglement harvesting relative to a single spacetime background.
+This behavior is intuitively anticipated; the quantum field mode constructive interference in superposed spacetimes markedly enhances entanglement harvesting relative to a single spacetime background.
 In order to facilitate comparison with \cite{Henderson:2017yuv,Bueley:2022ple,Liu:2025bpp}, we will choose the Dirichlet boundary condition $\zeta=1$ throughout the following article.